The Honorable William F. Winter

 Born in 1923 in Grenada, Mississippi, William F. Winter served in the armed forces in World War II and the Korean War.
 He was awarded a BA from the University of Mississippi in 1943 and an LL.B. in 1949.
 He has since been awarded over five honorary degrees.
 His credentials within the academic community are long standing: Jamie Whitten Professor of Law and Government at the University of Mississippi School of Law (Fall 1989); Eudora Welty Professor of Southern Studies at Millsaps College (Spring 1989); Fellow, Institute of Politics, Harvard University (1985) and President, Ole Miss Alumni Association (1978).
 He continues to practice law with the Jackson, MS, firm of Watkins Ludlum Winter & Stennis, P.A. which celebrated its one hundredth anniversary in 2005.
 William Winter is most well known, however, for his role in leading the charge for publicly-funded primary education while he was the fifty-eighth governor of Mississippi from 1980-1984.
 His governance echoed his belief that all people, regardless of race or class, should be entitled to the same rights and privileges as the most privileged enjoys.
 In a substantial way, Governor Winter’s accomplishments were honored in 1997 when President Bill Clinton initiated “One America,” an unprecedented national conversation on race.
 Winter served on the board of One America, helping to bring the only deep-South public forum to the University of Mississippi.
 President Bill Clinton has called Winter a “great champion of civil rights.”
 Positive changes stem from great leadership, and William Winter is one of many guiding lights for Mississippi and America.
 On May 12, 2008, Governor Winter was honored at the John F. Kennedy Presidential Library and Museum in Boston.
 Click here to read his acceptance speech.

 Jake McGraw is the coordinator for Rethink Mississippi and editor of rethinkms.org, a collaboration of emerging leaders in Mississippi to begin critical discussions about the state’s long-term issues.
 Jake has deep-seated passion for combining the power of ideas with community organizing methods.
 While studying public policy and economics at the University of Mississippi, Jake co-founded the campus integration initiative One Mississippi as well as a community empowerment organization in San Mateo, Belize.
 Jake also has significant experience working in both state and national politics.
 A native of Oxford, MS, Jake researched the history of progressive education policies in the South while attending a master’s program at “the other Oxford” in England.
 He returned home to join the Winter Institute in spring 2013.
+Jake is an avid golfer and squash player–a frequent source of ridicule among his colleagues.
 Click here to email Jake McGraw.

 Christopher Schultz is the Institute’s Director of Development and Communications.
 We’re proud to have been among the very first clients of Chris’s idea-development consultancy, Start Here Project Development, which has worked with clients worldwide to help them develop and fund projects for more than ten years, securing contracts and funding surpassing $12 million.
 Additionally, Chris is the co-author (with his sister, Heidi Schultz Adams), of Planet Cancer, a book for young adults and their loved ones affected by cancer; his writing has appeared in the New York Times, Esquire, Men’s Journal, ESPN: The Magazine, and other publications, including Shenandoah, a literary journal founded by Tom Wolfe.
+A former U.S. Navy logistics officer, Chris has both catapulted off of and landed on an aircraft carrier.
 Click here to email Chris Schultz.